lkilcher/pyTurbSim/docs/_sources/usage.rst.txt

 methods and models for simulating turbulence, and/or want to control the statistics of |pyts| output explicitly.
 This api is the core interface of |pyts| (the other two are wrappers).
-As a starting point for using this interface checkout the :doc:`API documentation <api/pyts>`.
+As a starting point for using this interface checkout the :doc:`API documentation <api/TurbGen>`.
 Or start navigating the api interactively by importing it::

-   import pyts.api as pyts
+   import TurbGen.api as tg

 More specifically, the :file:`examples/api.py` file includes an overview of how to begin using |pyts|.
 The contents of that file is: